yamdbf/core/examples/PluginAuthoring.md

 all storages (including guild storages) are available but before `clientReady` is emitted.
 Assuming you store the client instance passed in the Plugin constructor like in the example above, you will be able to use it here.
 This method can be async if needed to make things easier for yourself.
+This method will also be passed a `SharedProviderStorage` instance specific to your plugin when called by the PluginLoader at runtime.
+This should be set aside for use like in the example if storage is needed for your plugin.

 ## Plugin tools